Plasma One Lite Card Review 2026

 FAQ

-What is the cashback rate and how is it paid?
+What is the Lite cashback rate and how is it paid?

 How does the up to 5% yield work?

-Stablecoin balances can be allocated to an Earn vault built by Veda Tech Limited.
-The displayed yield in-app at the time of review was 3.93% APY, with the marketing 'up to 5%' rate reserved for the upcoming Platinum tier's boosted-yield benefit.
+Stablecoin balances can be allocated to the Earn vault.
+The displayed yield in-app at the time of review was 3.93%, with the marketing 'up to 5%' as the ceiling and a boosted, fixed 5% reserved for the Platinum tier.
 The vault has no lockup and can be withdrawn at any time.
-Yield is generated by on-chain DeFi strategies and is not a deposit interest rate; the rate fluctuates with on-chain conditions.
+Yield comes from on-chain DeFi strategies and is variable, not a deposit interest rate.

-Who issues the Plasma One Standard Card and is my balance protected?
+Who issues the Plasma One Lite Card and is my balance protected?

-Is the Plasma One Standard Card available in my country?
+Is the Plasma One Lite Card available in my country?

-Plasma One states the card is accepted in 150+ countries, but does not publish a country eligibility list for opening an account.
-Eligibility is determined at signup through KYC by SumSub.
-The Plasma Spend Card Terms also ask you to attest at activation that you are not a United States citizen and that the card is intended for those outside the United States - check this at signup if you are based in the US.
+Plasma One states the card works anywhere Visa is accepted, across 150+ countries, but does not publish a full country eligibility list for opening an account.
+Eligibility is confirmed at signup through KYC, and United States residents are supported.
 The service is unavailable to OFAC-sanctioned individuals and entities.

 You retain custody of your funds until the moment of spending.
 Your balance is not exposed to provider insolvency risk.